 Selected Mondays, check website for details. £5.
 The Book Club, EC2A 4RH.

 Do go whisky tasting

 Once a wedding dress boutique, Cadenhead’s on Chiltern Street is one of London’s oldest whisky shops.
 And there’s nothing pretentious about its dinky basement – which, fact fans, is the room in which Princess Diana first saw her wedding dress.
 Head down there and join other Scotch nerds as your tastebuds go on a whisky tour of Scotland.

 Monday–Saturday, check website for start times. £25-£35.
 Cadenhead’s, W1U 7QF.

 Do listen to story time with Viktor Wynd

 Until June, the wonderfully weird Museum of Curiosities plays host to its founder, who’ll be telling the tales found in ‘The Arabian Nights’, The Brothers Grimm’s German folk tales and WB Yeats’ ‘Fairy and Folk Tales of Ireland’.
 Listen to Wynd’s dulcet tones and do the classic yawn move, because nothing will encourage your beau to lean in close and snuggle up like a really-quite-creepy story.

-Monthly until June, check website for individual dates. £16 (two tickets), £10 (single ticket), £5 extra for a pizza (pre-booking only).
+Monthly until June, check website for individual dates.
 The Viktor Wynd Museum of Curiosities, Fine Art & Natural History, E8 4RP.

 Rowans, N4 2DF.